g8hh/the-tree-of-life/docs/trees-and-tree-customization.md

 ## layoutInfo
 The most important part is layoutInfo, containing:
 - startTab: The id of the default tab to show on the left at the start.
 - showTree: True if the tree tab should be shown at the start of the game.
+(The other tab will fill the whole page)
 - treeLayout: If present, overrides the tree layout and places nodes as you describe instead (explained in the next section).

+Additionally, if you want the main layout to not be a tree, you can edit the "tree-tab" layer at the bottom of tree.js to modify it just like a normal layer's tab.
+You can even switch between left tabs, using showNavTab(layer) to make that layer appear on the left.

 ## Trees